zonemaster/zonemaster/docs/specifications/functional-tests/Configuration-TP/configuration02.md

 ### Objective
 A cyclic zone dependency happens when two or more zones DNS service depends on each other in a circular way.
-This scenario is possible due to configuration errors in either or both of the zones, however in some cases it is also possible when none of the involved zones has any noticeable configuration error.
+This scenario is possible due to configuration errors in either or both of the zones; however in some cases it is also possible when none of the involved zones has any noticeable configuration error.
 Thus the combination of two or more correctly configured zones may also result in cyclic zone dependency.